Anwarvic/anwarvic.github.io/my_collections/_speech-synthesis/Glow-TTS.md

 -   $sg\lbrack.\rbrack$ is the stop-gradient operator, which removes the gradient of input in the backward pass.

+> **Note:**\
+The duration predictor used here is deterministic, which means that it will produce the same duration given the same input.

 ### Monotonic Alignment Search (MAS)

 MAS searches for the most probable monotonic alignment between the